JVM-RingBuffer/RingBuffer/README.md

 The byte array can reside on or off the heap.
 In the latter case, more than ~2GB can be allocated.
 When full, they can either clear all elements or block waiting for enough space to become available.

-## Motivation

-This library can be useful when there is a single thread executing the business logic, that has to take instructions from multiple producer threads and send results to multiple consumer threads.
-When nanoseconds count, synchronization is too expensive and so this library provides a means to communicate between threads while avoiding locks on the latency-sensitive one.

 ## Thread priority and affinity

 First, load the native library for the current platform: `Threads.loadNativeLibrary()`